tranquangphuc/using-and-administering-linux/README.md

 #### 4. Why Linus Torvalds choose to use the GNU core utilities for Linux instead of writing his own?

 It is freely available.

+### Chapter 3.
+The Linux Philosophy for SysAdmin

+### Chapter 4.
+Preparation

+#### 1. Can the name of the volume group created by the Anaconda installer be changed during the installation?

+Yes

+#### 2. How much swap space is recommended in Fedora documentation for a host with 10GB of RAM that does not require hibernation?

+minimum 4GB of swap space

+#### 3. On what factors are the swap space recommendations based?

+The host RAM and thrashing point

+#### 4. How much total space was used by the installation?

+100MB

+#### 5. What is purpose of snapshots?

+To backup the system

+#### 6. Is it possible to take the snapshot while the VM is up and running?

+Yes